-Where to Stay in Austin: Best Areas & Hotels
+Where to Stay in Austin: Best Areas & Hotels, 2019

 Where to Stay for Luxury

-Austin's Four Seasons Hotel lives up to its reputation as a top luxury hotel, with extras like twice-daily housekeeping, children's activities and babysitting, a saltwater pool, and an excellent concierge.
+The Four Seasons Hotel Austin lives up to its reputation as a top luxury hotel in Austin, with extras like twice-daily housekeeping, children's activities and babysitting, a saltwater pool, and an excellent concierge.
 The hotel's garden-filled grounds are adjacent to the Lady Bird Lake Hike & Bike Trail and are across the water from the Statesman Bat Observation Center.

 The iconic InterContinental Stephen F. Austin sits downtown, just off Congress Avenue, where visitors will be awed by historic buildings and drawn to the multitude of unique shops, just one block from the Austin Museum of Art and four from the State Capital.
 If you don't have a chance to stay here, be sure to stop by to admire its Art Deco façade and grand lobby with twin staircases.
 Guests of this five-star hotel will enjoy amenities such as a state-of-the-art fitness center complete with lap pool.

 The gorgeous rooftop pool at the W Austin is an ideal place to relax, cool off, and sunbathe, while those who prefer the A/C can get snug on a comfy couch in the record room and listen to one of the hundreds of vinyl albums available.
 This hotel is next door to the famous Austin City Limits and just two blocks from the water and the Willie Nelson statue.

 In north Austin, adjacent to The Domain, the Archer Hotel Austin is surrounded by excellent restaurants, high-end and boutique shopping, and recreation for the whole family.
 Amenities include an outdoor pool, in-room fridge, fitness center, and free Wi-Fi.